encse/adventofcode/2024/Day07/README.md

 Read the [full puzzle](https://adventofcode.com/2024/day/7).

 It's time to pull out the recursion guns.
-I introduced a checker logic that go through the numbers in one line of input and tries all possible operators on the accumulated result to reach the target.
+I introduced a checker logic that goes through the numbers in one line of input and tries all possible operators on the accumulated result to reach the target.

 The common logic that parses the input and executes the checker was extracted into a single `Solve` function, but I found it more readable to have distinct checkers for the two parts of the problem.

-Everything runs in about a second, but since it's just a single line, I added an optimization in `Check2` to exit early when the accumulated result exceeds the target.
+Everything runs in about a second, but since it's just a single line, I couldn't stand and added an optimization in `Check2` to exit early when the accumulated result exceeds the target.